 But for dinner I like serving this baked tofu with a grain and a vegetable.

-Rice and steamed broccoli are always a favorite.
+Mediterranean Yellow Rice and steamed broccoli are always a favorite.

-Lemon Garlic Baked Tofu
+Lemon Baked Tofu goes well with almost anything.

 - Line a baking dish with foil (for easier clean up).

 - Press tofu (I recommend the EZ Tofu Press) to remove excess liquid for about 15 minutes.

 - While the tofu is pressing, add the olive oil, garlic, lemon zest, lemon juice, thyme, and salt and pepper, to the baking dish.

 - Cut the tofu into 8 pieces.

 - Coat both sides of each piece of tofu in the marinade.
 Place the tofu in the baking dish, then cover and refrigerate for at least an hour or overnight.